maelswarm/nymph/README.md

 Nymph is a simple C like programming language.

-This repository contains a program compiled from file "nymph_pp.c".
-This program acts as a preprocessor, converting Nymph files (extension \*.n) into C files.
+Nymph acts as a preprocessor, converting Nymph files (extension \*.n) into C files.

 This project is very much in development...
 It is not production ready.